0mWindyBug/KeystrokeSniffer/README.md

 whenever the number of keys in the list reaches a certian limit (currently set to 100) the writer thread is signaled and executes the write operation

-unload trigger a write operation regardless of the number of keys in the list , so we dont "lose" recorded keys
+unload triggers a write operation regardless of the number of keys in the list , so we dont "lose" recorded keys